If you follow me, you know that one of the most common Growth Habits of self-made millionaires is self-education.

 Combination Learners retain information best by combining two or more methods of learning.

-Another example of dual learning – You watch a YouTube Video (Visual) on how to build a shelf and then proceed to build the shelf (Tactile).
+Example of Combination Learning – You want to build a shelf but don’t know hoe.
+So, you watch a YouTube Video (Visual) on how to build a shelf and then proceed to build the shelf (Tactile).

-Example of dual learning – Listening to a cooking podcast (Auditory), writing down a particular recipe (Tactile) and then later on using the written down recipe to cook something (Tactile).
+Example of Extreme Combination Learning – Listening to a cooking podcast (Auditory), writing down a particular recipe (Tactile) and then later on using the written down recipe to cook something (Tactile).

-The more learning methods you are able to combine, the better your retention will be.
+The more learning methods you are able to combine, the better your retention will be, the more knowledge/skills you’ll be able to acquire and the better your odds will be to succeed and become wealthy.